Exploiting the Structure in Tensor Decompositions for Matrix Multiplication: Specific Decompositions

-It turned out that no other case leads to an exponent smaller than Strassen's, but we do see noticeable drops in the exponent compared to the previously best known exponent obtained from decompositions of the corresponding size.
+It turned out that besides 666, there are several other formats where we obtain an exponent smaller than Strassen's, but none of them beats the currently best known exponents for 336, 444, or 346.
 The decompositions claimed in the table are available electronically at

+The following corollary applies to formats like 228, which can be factorized as tensor product (e.g., $\<2,2,8>=\<2,2,2>\otimes\<1,1,4>$).
+Our search procedure has encountered several of these, but since they are predictable, they are not included in the table.